BaseSecrete/rorvswild/README.md

     - Sidekiq # If you don't want to monitor your Sidekiq jobs
 ```

-Here is the equivalent if you prefer initializing RorVsWild manually.
+Here is the equivalent if you prefer initialising RorVsWild manually.

 ```ruby
 # config/initializers/rorvswild.rb